California family files lawsuit against Amazon after driver kills 2 year-old girl

 The family’s attorney says Amazon is denying any responsibility for the deadly accident and claims a third party is to blame.
-The victim’s family is devastated and say they only want justice.
+The victim’s family is devastated and says they only want justice.

 Her mother, Yanling Wu, says there are no words to describe the pain she, her husband and their three children are going through.